g8os/EFBD/docs/nbd/backup.md

 1. The [deduped map](#deduped-map) is loaded from the server, and all its hash and index mappings are collected;
 2. All content is read and optionally stored in a parallel and streamlined fashion:
     1. All deduped (snapshot) blocks are read in parallel from the given storage (FTP) server;
-    2. If the read block is correct and untouched, it is decrypted and decompressed, to send for storage into the ARDB cluster;
+    2. If the read block is correct and untouched, it is decrypted (if needed) and decompressed, to send for storage into the ARDB cluster;
     3. The blocks are ordered in a single goroutine and sized to the correct import block size;
     4. The newly sized blocks are all stored in the ARDB storage cluster in a parallel and streamlined fashion;